Skip to On this pageAll posts

 How On-Device Transcription Works

-EnviousWispr handles transcription locally using two backends: Parakeet for fast, streaming English dictation, and WhisperKit for multi-language support.
-Both run natively through Apple’s Core ML framework.
-The Neural Engine on your Apple Silicon chip does the heavy lifting, not a remote server.
+EnviousWispr handles transcription locally using two backends: Parakeet for fast dictation across 25 European languages, and WhisperKit for wider multi-language support.
+Both run through local Apple Silicon hardware rather than a remote transcription server.

 Here’s what the pipeline looks like in practice: